-Some health experts were skeptical that more CDC employees operating inside China would have made a difference in stemming the outbreak.
+Some health experts were sceptical that more CDC employees operating inside China would have made a difference in stemming the outbreak.
 Beijing has been widely criticized for silencing its own public health officials who warned of a deadly new respiratory disease emanating from the Chinese city of Wuhan and surrounding Hubei province.

 "The problem was China, not that we didn't have CDC people in China," said Scott McNabb, a former CDC epidemiologist who is now a research professor with Emory University.
 He pointed to China's censorship as the main culprit in the spread of the pandemic, which has infected at least 435,470 people worldwide, killed 19,598 and upended the global economy.